Searching for a baby blanket size guide? We’ve got you covered.

 Baby Quilt, Crib Blanket, and Crib Quilt Sizes

 All these tend to be the same size.
-On average, the dimensions would be 36 x 52 inches.
+On average, the blankets measure 36 x 52 inches.

 However, it is best to measure the dimensions of your baby’s crib beforehand to allow for any size changes to the blanket or quilt.